The International Trade Blog Export Compliance

 5. Be Aware of Deemed Exports

-The export restrictions outlined in the EAR don't just apply to products being shipped outside the U.S. Companies are exporting technology by sharing technical data such as plans and blueprints of products or by allowing a visual inspection of a product to foreign nationals within the U.S. This is called a deemed export and requires that companies follow the same procedures outlined in steps #1 through #4 above just as if they were physically shipping goods internationally.
+The export restrictions outlined in the EAR don't just apply to products being shipped outside the U.S. Companies are exporting technology when they share technical data, such as plans and blueprints of products, or when they allow a visual inspection of a product by foreign nationals within the U.S. This is called a deemed export and requires that companies follow the same procedures outlined in steps 1 through 4 above, as if they were physically shipping goods internationally.
+To learn more about software export compliance, see our article Staying Compliant When Exporting Software: 5 Tips.

 6. Document Compliance

-Companies that hire third parties to manage their exports should require documentation that all export regulations are being followed, and they should retain copies of this documentation—as well as the actual export forms that must be generated for each shipment—onsite for at least five years.
-This documentation can be used to demonstrate compliance with the EAR or, in case some violations are found by the U.S. government, be used as evidence of a good-faith effort to comply, which could result in reduced penalties.
+Companies that hire third parties to manage their exports should require documentation showing that all export regulations are being followed, and they should retain copies of this documentation—as well as the actual export forms that must be generated for each shipment—onsite for at least five years.
+In case of an export compliance audit, you must be able to find all pertinent documents at a moment’s notice.
+This documentation can be used to demonstrate compliance with the EAR or, in case violations are found by the U.S. government, be used as evidence of a good-faith effort to comply, which could result in reduced penalties.

 Implementing Export Compliance Procedures